TradeControl/tradecontrol.github.io/tutorials/installing-office.md

 [office client - tcOfficeClient.zip](https://github.com/tradecontrol/office/releases)

+> Office modifies documents.
+When upgrading, ensure you install the latest version by uninstalling the old client first.

 ### Options

 The Trade Control client is installed into the user's local _AppData_ folder.
 There are two open modes: compiled and un-compiled.
 If you are using the [Bitcoin Wallet]({{ site.url }}/tutorials/bitcoin), you must use the Native Version, since Bitcoin is not supported by the Windows OS as a Unit of Account and the client must re-configure itself locally.